chaos-polymtl/lethe/doc/source/structure.rst

 The examples folder
 --------------------

 The ``\examples`` folder includes the parameter file and the post-processing scripts of examples using different applications in Lethe.
-It is subdividedinto additional sub-directories, namely:
+It is subdivided into additional sub-directories, namely:

 * ``\cfd_dem``
 * ``\dem``